Year 7 – Choosing Subject Options for Year 8

 In Year 8, pupils will be able to study a second Modern Foreign Language, either Spanish or German, in addition to continuing with French.
 They will also choose between Latin or Classical Civilisation and between Three-Dimensional Design or Food Preparation and Nutrition.

-Pupils make their choices for Year 8 whilst they are in Year 7.
+Pupils make their choices for Year 8 whilst they are in the Spring term of Year 7.
 To help with their decision-making further, summaries of the curricula for the optional subjects are given below.
-In the film below, Mr Ledsham, Director of Studies, answers commonly asked questions about these choices in the short film below.

-We will do our very best to meet your child’s preferences, subject to room and class sizes.
+We will do our very best to meet pupils’ preferences, subject to room and class sizes.

 This is an innovative course for those pupils who enjoy reading about Greek myths and legends, such as Hercules and Theseus and the Minotaur, as well as exploring Aesop’s Fables.
 Pupils will also study major festivals such as the Olympics.

 Classical Civilisation is a stimulating blend of English, History, Drama, Philosophy, Art and Archaeology all mixed into one subject.
 Pupils do not need to know any Latin and will not be learning any Latin.
 They just need an enthusiasm for the ancient world and its immense contribution to the world in which we live today.

 Pupils continue to study the Cambridge Latin Course with its gripping description of the eruption of Vesuvius amongst other exciting adventures encountered by Caecilius and friends.
 Learning of the grammar and vocabulary is made fun by the use of technology in lessons as well as project-based lessons.
 Study of the language is supplemented by exploration of life in Roman Britain during the 1st century AD, including Boudica’s rebellion as well as gladiators and amphitheatre.